 In fact, from my experience our work on Army bases was only possible because we rented 4 wheel drives - had we shown up without such vehicles, we would have been denied access - that was made clear ahead of field work on several military bases.
 Our work in the remote ares of Africa also mandates the use of these vehicles; without them, there would be significant hazard of getting stuck and associated hazards to life and limb in places where rescue is not always quick or assured.

+I articulated both of these concerns in my comments on the draft travel policy.
 For reasons that I am not privy to, these comments were not considered in the final policy.
 Please [consider any map of the areas in which I work, including] Greenland, South Africa, and Namibia and imagine us in a compact car crossing dry river beds or rocky roads leading to glacial rivers.
 Our work as scientists demands we get to the field and 4 wheel drives are a tool of the trade.
 I was disturbed that UVM administration did not realize that there are legitimate uses of 4 wheel drive vehicles when issuing the draft policy.

 I am more disturbed that after soliciting our input, that input was not incorporated in the final draft of the travel policy.
 The current policy effectively shuts down many natural science research programs or leaves us as faculty risking great personal expense should the charge be denied.
+Note that the cost of 4 wheel drive vehicles is often specifically called out in the funding document.
+I respectfully ask that you re-examine the policy and add an exception for use of 4 wheel drive vehicles in remote areas approved by or mandated by sponsoring agencies.

-Thank you for your feedback regarding the rental of four wheel drive vehicles.
+Response from Clair Burlingham, Comptroller for UVM: Thank you for your feedback regarding the rental of four wheel drive vehicles.
 The intent of Part III section 2 (4) was to not allow the rental of luxury or four wheel drive vehicles when a midsized car would be appropriate.
 We have seen many many instances where individuals have upgraded their rental to a luxury or four wheel drive vehicle when there was no business purpose and just because it was on the universities nickle.
 Certainly if there is a legitimate business purpose and the traveler has the approval of the Department Chair or Dean then the cost will be reimbursed.
 This will need to be reviewed and approved on a case by case basis.
 I hope this helps clarify this issue.
 If you have any additional questions or need further clarification please feel free to ask.
 Thank you, Claire

-And so...there is stated policy and there is unstated policy.
+PS From Breck: And so...there is stated policy and there is unstated policy.
 Logic dictates that if we promulgate policies, they should be complete in all details or should at least state that extenuating circumstances may allow decision-makers to allow justified costs on a case by case basis.
 In this case, a simple clarification to the existing policy would make sense.

 Traveling abroad under UVM's Travel Policy - Policy vs Reality